Glitxhhh/Glitxhhh/README.md

 ## About Me

 Software and game developer focused on systems programming, tooling, and reverse engineering.
-I build practical software, tear apart stubborn binaries, and maintain enough discipline to sleep occasionally.
+I build practical software, take stubborn binaries apart, and occasionally do the boldest thing possible: sleep.

 Based in the former Soviet Union (time zones and historical accuracy not guaranteed).